This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 Instructions

-• Add the tea bags, cinnamon, cardamom, cloves, and ginger to boiling water.
+• Brew the Chai: In a small saucepan, bring 2 cups of water to a boil.
+Add the tea bags, cinnamon, cardamom, cloves, and ginger.
 Reduce the heat and simmer for about 5 minutes to allow the spices to infuse the water.

-• Remove from the heat.
+• Add Vanilla and Sweetener: Remove the saucepan from the heat.
 If using a vanilla bean, add it now, scraping the seeds into the tea and dropping the pod in as well.
-Stir in the honey, adjusting the amount according to your taste preferences for sweetness.
+Stir in the sugar (or honey), adjusting the amount according to your taste preferences for sweetness.

-• In a separate container, froth the milk using a milk frother or by shaking it vigorously in a tightly sealed jar.
-If you don’t have a frother, simply warm the milk slightly and whisk briskly to create some froth.
+• Prepare the Milk: In a separate container, froth cold milk using a blender, milk frother, or by shaking it vigorously in a tightly sealed jar.

-• Fill a large glass or jar with ice cubes.
-Pour the cooled chai over the ice, filling the glass about two-thirds full.
+• Pour the Tea into a Glass: Fill a large glass or jar with ice cubes.
+Pour the cooled tea over the ice, filling the glass about two-thirds full.

-• Slowly pour the frothed milk over the chai, allowing it to swirl and mix gently with the tea.
-If you used vanilla extract instead of a bean, stir it into the milk before adding it to the glass.
+• Add Frothed Milk: Slowly pour the frothed milk over the chai, allowing it to swirl and mix gently with the tea.

-• Garnish with a sprinkle of cinnamon, a few vanilla pod pieces, or star anise for added flavor and a beautiful presentation.
-Enjoy!
+• Garnish and Serve: Garnish with a sprinkle of cinnamon, a few vanilla pod pieces, or star anise for added flavor and a beautiful presentation.
+Serve immediately and enjoy the refreshing and aromatic Iced Vanilla Chai Latte!

 Share this post: